TestCoper/Telegram-chanell-scraper/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General](LICENSE).
 Feel free to fork and modify the code as needed.